Mashup (video): Notable examples

 Hillary 1984 - In March 2007 Hillary 1984, a mashup of Apple's 1984 launch commercial for the Macintosh with footage of Hillary Clinton used in the place of Big Brother, went viral in the early stages of the race for the 2008 Democratic presidential nomination.
 The video was produced in support of Barack Obama by Phil de Vellis, an employee of Blue State Digital, but was made without the knowledge of either Obama's campaign, or his employer: de Vellis stated that he made the video in one afternoon at home using a Mac and some software.
 Political commentators including Carla Marinucci and Arianna Huffington, as well as de Vellis himself, suggested that the video demonstrated the way technology had created new opportunities for individuals to make an impact on politics.

 Cassetteboy - Their videos mainly focus on comedy, but many have a political message within them.
 For example, Cameron’s Conference Rap (which uses clips of David Cameron set to the beat of Eminem’s Lose Yourself), Cassetteboy vs Nick Griffin vs Question Time and Cassetteboy vs The News.
 However, not all have such a strong political emphasis.
 In an interview, Mike (one of the two people behind the channel) talks about how mash-up is an accessible practice, saying “It’s not an easy thing to do, but you don’t need very much to do it.
 You don’t need a camera or a microphone.
 You just need some footage and these days we’re drowning in digital content.”

-YouTube Rewind - YouTube Rewind is a yearly video series produced and released by YouTube, starting in 2010.
-It is a mash-up of various videos that went viral on the website in the previous year.
+YouTube Rewind - YouTube Rewind was a yearly video series produced and released by YouTube from 2010 to 2019.
+It was a mash-up of various videos that had gone viral on the website in the previous year.
 The series started by simply placing clips of the videos next to one another in a countdown style, but then changed to a mash-up of both video and music, using YouTube stars to reference the videos.
-It does not have a political or informative stance, but rather one that is celebratory of the website and the people who are active on it.
+It did not have a political or informative stance, but rather, one that was celebratory of the website and the people who were active on it.